 1. Start with a heart

 Heart cutouts are readily available in craft stores at this time of year and make a great card base.
 You can typically find a pack of 5 inch foam hearts or cardboard hearts that will work great.
 We even found hearts at Hobby Lobby that are sticky on one side so you don’t need glue!

 2. Head to the dollar store

-You don't have to spend a lot of money to get a wide variety of fun embellishments for your Valentines.
-The dollar store is a great source for heart doilies, stickers, and jewels.
+You don’t have to spend a lot of money to get a wide variety of fun embellishments for your Valentines.
+A dollar store such as The Dollar Tree is a great source for heart doilies, stickers, and jewels.
 Here are some of my favorites (with Amazon affiliate links, in case you prefer to avoid the store all together!)